Securing Hosts and Endpoints

 Host-Based Security

-Host-based security solutions provide an additional layer of protection by monitoring and controlling activity at the individual system level.
+Host-based security solutions provide an additional protection layer by monitoring and controlling activity at the individual system level.
 These tools work independently of network-level monitoring and are essential for protecting isolated or remote devices.

 Host-Based Firewalls